 A "Modification Event" with respect to any Reference Obligation is a principal forbearance or certain mortgage rate modifications relating to such Reference Obligation, it being understood that in the absence of a principal forbearance or certain mortgage rate modifications, (i) a term extension on a Reference Obligation will not constitute a Modification Event and (ii) a mortgage rate modification that results in an increased mortgage rate with respect to any Reference Obligation (after giving effect to all scheduled mortgage rate modifications thereon) will not constitute a Modification Event.
-For example, in the case of a mortgage rate modification that provides for a mortgage rate reduction from 4% to 2% followed by a future step-up in the mortgage rate from 2% to 5%, the modification will not be treated as a Modification Event.
-By contrast, in the case of a mortgage rate modification that provides for a mortgage rate reduction from 4% to 2% followed by a future step-up in the mortgage rate from 2% back to 4%, the modification will be treated as a Modification Event.
+For example, in the case of a mortgage rate modification that provides for a mortgage rate reduction from 4% to 2% followed by a future step-up in the mortgage rate modification that provides for a mortgage rate reduction from 4% to 2% followed by a future step-up in the mortgage rate modification that provides for a mortgage rate reduction from 4% to 2% followed by a future step-up in the mortgage rate from 2% back to 4%, the modification will be treated as a Modification Event.
 In addition, for the avoidance of doubt, Fannie Mae notes that a refinancing of a Reference Obligation under its High LTV Refinance Option and replacement thereof with the resulting High LTV Refinance Reference Obligation will not constitute a Modification Event.